-6 Training
+6 Safeguarding Training

 Safeguarding Training and induction DSL training is very unlikely to take place whilst there remains a threat of the COVID 19 virus.
 For the period COVID-19 measures are in place, a DSL (or deputy) who has been trained will continue to be classed as a trained DSL (or deputy) even if they miss their refresher training.
-All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2019).
+All existing school staff have had safeguarding training and have read part 1 of Keeping Children Safe in Education (2020).
 The DSL should communicate with staff any new local arrangements, so they know what to do if they are worried about a child.

 Where new staff are recruited, or new volunteers enter Pawlett Primary School Academy, they will continue to be provided with a safeguarding induction.
 Staff who are deployed from another education or children's workforce setting to our school will all come from other academies within our Trust and therefore follow the same safeguarding policy.
+In the case of Pawlett Primary School Academy staff attending a different site, they will ensure that they have completed safeguarding induction there.